sancovp/the_sanctuary_system/README.md

 # 🌥️🐲 T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. 🐲☀️
-## A Super Factory for Meta Frameworks Synthesizing Methodologies for Intelligence Collaboration, Competition, and Co-Evolution
-#### Complex Adaptive Sanctuary Systems: Intelligence Co-Evolution as a Game of Emergent Agent Capabilities in Allegory-based Encodings in Narrative Webs as Closures That Enable Ontological Programming
+## A Super Factory for Meta Frameworks Synthesizing Methodologies for Intelligence Collaboration, Competition, and Co-Evolution through Complex Adaptive Sanctuary Systems: Intelligence Co-Evolution as an Infinite Game of Emergent Agent Capabilities Arising From Allegory-based Encodings in Narrative Webs as Closures That Enable Ontological Programming That Reveals Self-Instructing Information From Its Own Knowledge By Supposing, Disambiguating, and Ciphering Imaginary Relationships

 #### A New Human-AI Collaboration Paradigm For All Of Us